drewhosford/unit-test-instructions/README.md

 #### Software specific guidelines - Gherkin syntax
 The FDA does not have specific rules or guidelines for software requirements (vs hardware requirements).
 However, over a decade of experience writing unit tests across a lot of companies, I've found that Gherkin syntax [https://cucumber.io/docs/gherkin/] (Given, When, Then) is a concise and simple way to write requirements for software.

+Here are some examples of Gherkin syntax

 | Gherkin syntax | Not Gherkin syntax |
 | -------------- | ------------------ |
 | **Given** the Login screen is displayed, **when** the Login button is tapped, **then** the App shall attempt to login. | The app shall allow users to log in when the login button is tapped. |
 | **Given** the Infusion Screen is presented, **when** the Start button is pressed, **then** the device shall begin infusion within 2 seconds. | The device shall begin infusion within 2 seconds after pressing the Start button. |
 | **Given** the temperature sensor is active, **when** the system records a temperature, **then** the value shall be within ±0.1°C of the actual temperature. | The system should record the patient's temperature accurately. |

+From cucumber's website
+- "[Given](https://cucumber.io/docs/gherkin/reference#given) steps are used to describe the initial context of the system - the scene of the scenario.
+It is typically something that happened in the past.
+The purpose of Given steps is to put the system in a known state before the user (or external system) starts interacting with the system (in the When steps).
+Avoid talking about user interaction in Given's.
+If you were creating use cases, Given's would be your preconditions."
+- "[When](https://cucumber.io/docs/gherkin/reference#when) steps are used to describe an event, or an action.
+This can be a person interacting with the system, or it can be an event triggered by another system. **Implementation details should be hidden in the step definitions.** Imagine it's 1922.
+Most software does something people could do manually (just not as efficiently).
+Try hard to come up with examples that don't make any assumptions about technology or user interface.
+Imagine it's 1922, when there were no computers."
+- "[Then](https://cucumber.io/docs/gherkin/reference#then) steps are used to describe an expected outcome, or result." ([See FDA's guidelines of requirements](#rules-on-fda-requirement-writing))

 ### Examples of how to write unit tests in a regulated environment
 It's important to write your unit tests function names in a clear way so that other developers know what it is testing.
 If it's not clear, it's hard to maintain.